Eurodita Certification and Documentation Reference

 Eurodita warranty positioning sits in the premium tier of the European log cabin sector.

-10-year structural anti-rot warranty covers the log shell, glulam load-bearing elements and primary timber framing against rot, structural failure and timber decay, subject to correct site preparation, installation per assembly instructions, regular maintenance (re-application of breathable timber treatment) and absence of standing water at the base course.
-Industry-standard log cabin warranties typically run 2-5 years; the 10-year cover is a deliberate B2B positioning advantage for dealers in commercial, hospitality and high-spec residential segments.
+10-year anti-rot warranty covers eligible timber components against rot and timber decay, subject to correct site preparation, installation per assembly instructions, regular maintenance (re-application of breathable timber treatment) and absence of standing water at the base course.
+Warranty terms should be presented from the confirmed order documentation and maintenance guidance, not from unsupported market comparisons.

-Quality: Hundegger CNC five-axis machining delivers ±2mm dimensional tolerance.
-Inspection is logged at three stages: raw timber acceptance, mid-production and pre-dispatch.
+Quality: Hundegger CNC five-axis machining supports repeatable component geometry and controlled production checks.
+Inspection is logged at key stages including raw timber acceptance, production and pre-dispatch.

 Documentation Package Supplied to Dealers

-Every order is delivered with a complete documentation pack — physical and digital — designed to flow straight into the dealer’s project file or end-client handover.
+Order documentation is confirmed per order and is designed to support the dealer’s project file or end-client handover.

 - Warranty card with unique order reference